-Employees in this series are involved in the use of radioactive materials and gamma- or beta-detecting equipment for the diagnosis, therapy, and investigation of patients' medical problems.
-They perform nuclear medicine tests: in-vivo (in the body) procedures, in which trace amounts of radiopharmaceuticals (drugs or chemicals designed to concentrate in a certain organ) are given directly to a patient to evaluate the function of an organ or to form an image of it.
-The work is performed under the direction of an authorized physician and requires a technical knowledge of the handling of radionuclides and of radiation detection, as well as knowledge of underlying mathematical, physical, and radiobiological principles.
+Employees in this series are involved in the use of radioactive materials and radiation-detecting equipment for the diagnosis, therapy, and investigation of patients' medical problems.
+They perform nuclear medicine tests: in-vivo/in-vitro procedures, in which trace amounts of radiopharmaceuticals (drugs or chemicals designed to concentrate in a certain organ) are given directly to a patient to 4102 an authorized physician and requires a technical knowledge of the handling of radionuclides and of radiation detection, as well as knowledge of underlying mathematical, physical, and radiobiological principles.